Operads with trivial $\mathbb{A}$-actions: Applications of the main result

-\begin{proof} (1) Suppose $A$ is a torsionfree PGC algebra and let $\PP=G_{\SG\triv}(A)$.
+\begin{proof} (1) Suppose that $A$ is a torsionfree PGC algebra and let $\PP=G_{\AG\triv}(A)$.
 In this proof we identify elements in $A$ with elements in $\PP$.
-By \eqref{E3.7.1}, it follows from the definition that $\tau^l(\PP)=\tau^l(A)$.
+By the construction of~$G_{\AG\triv}(A)$ in Lemma~\ref{lem-pgperm-to-Atriv-operad}, it follows that $\tau^l(\PP)=\tau^l(A)$.
 Since $A$ is torsionfree, $\PP$ is left torsionfree.
+Conversely, let $\PP$ be a $\AG\triv$ left torsionfree operad.
+Then~$A={\mathcal F}_{\AG\triv}(\PP)$ is a left torsionfree PGPerm algebra.
+By Lemma~\ref{lem-torfree-PGP-to-pgc}, $A$ is a torsionfree PGC algebra.
+Therefore the assertion follows from Theorem \ref{thm-atr-cat-eq}.